 Not quite ready to start brewing?
 Here are a few tips to help you along.

 Our recipe has you make hot chocolate from scratch.
-By heating milk and mixing in a high-quality chocolate bar, you can make a gourmet drink and skip the bland powders.
-We recommend using a brand of chocolate that you’d eat plain — as gourmet as you’re willing to pay for — for the best, richest results.
+By heating milk and mixing it in a high-quality chocolate bar, you can make a gourmet drink and skip the bland powders.
+We recommend using a brand of chocolate that you’d eat plain — as gourmet as you are willing to pay for — for the best, richest results.

 We’re big fans of the cinnamon and chocolate flavor combination most often found in Mexican coffee, and that’s why we never miss an opportunity to add cinnamon to our chocolate drinks.
 In this recipe, we add it using cinnamon sticks, which are easy to fish out when the milk finishes simmering.
 If you’re not a fan of spiced cocoa, skip the cinnamon!
 Don’t have any cinnamon sticks on hand?
 Use ground cinnamon instead.
-Prefer nutmeg or pumpkin spice?
+Prefer nutmeg, pumpkin spice, or cayenne for an extra spicy hot chocolate?
 Substitute to your heart’s content!

 Time to make a cup of hot chocolate with espresso!
 We hope you enjoy this easy recipe — and maybe get a chance to experiment with the flavors, too.
 With this drink, you don’t have to choose between satisfying chocolate and energizing espresso.